itzmevishu/DesignPatterns/README.md

 We achieve flexibility by letting each factory subclass decide which feedback class to instantiate, making it easier to add or remove channels without changing the existing code.
 In contrast, a Simple Factory Pattern in this context would look like a single FeedbackFactory class with a method that instantiates SMSFeedback, EmailFeedback, or WebSurveyFeedback based on an input parameter, without using separate subclasses for each feedback channel.

-This makes the Factory Method Pattern more flexible and extensible but adds complexity, which is suitable here because feedback channels may expand or have unique handling logic in a real-world application like Medallia Concierge.
+This makes the Factory Method Pattern more flexible and extensible but adds complexity, which is suitable here because feedback channels may expand or have unique handling logic.